Hoogly/hoogly.github.io/src/content/blog/10-culture-design-practices-employee-engagement.md

 **Let's build a workplace where clarity, care, and creativity thrive.**

-If you’d like to discuss this further, feel free to lock in a time via [Mohit’s calendar.](https://calendly.com/hoogly/mohit-midha)
+If you'd like to discuss this further, feel free to [lock in a time with us.](https://calendly.com/hoogly/30min)